From Empty Suit to Authentic Life

 - begin making choices that are more aligned and sustainable

-My work draws on three integrated foundations:
+My work today draws on:

 Working with leaders and schools